 These days it is open to the public as a museum!

 So grab your tickets, take off your shoes and check out the various tatami mat rooms that once served as offices, conference rooms, guest rooms, and a residential space.

 The Sakurayama Hachimangu Shrine is just a short walk from the Takayama Station and a must-see during your trip.
 Sakurayama Hachimangu is the oldest shrine in Takayama, dating back to the 4th century.

-In October of every year, Sakurayama Hachiman sponsors the Takayama Autumn Festival.
+Every October, Sakurayama Hachiman sponsors the Takayama Autumn Festival.
 The festival has large floats covered in lanterns and about a million people will visit the Takayama shrine during the festival.

 4. Try the Local Delicacies

 Although that might be the first thing foodies think of when visiting Takayama, they also have amazingly fresh fish and seafood.
-The fresh fish is received daily from ports in Toyama Prefecture and is found in pubs and restaurants all around town.
+The fresh fish is received daily from ports in the Toyama Prefecture and is found in pubs and restaurants all around town.

 One of the most popular and fun local delicacies is Okonomiyaki, which is a savory Japanese pancake.
-The pancake is like a savory crepe filled with tons of meat, seafood, and cabbage and then topped with ham and an egg, many places will also offer you the option of adding noodle to it as well.
+The pancake is like a savory crepe filled with tons of meat, seafood, and cabbage and then topped with ham and an egg, many places will also offer you the option of adding noodles to it as well.